enthdegree/efbpad/README.md

  - On the Kobo, install kfmon and nickelmenu
- - Either merge the contents of `./root/mnt/onboard/` with the kobo's `/mnt/onboard`, or put the produced `KoboRoot.tgz` in `/mnt/onboard/.kobo` After this kfmon should create a nickelmenu entry `efbpad`.
+ - Either merge the contents of `./root/mnt/onboard/` with the kobo's `/mnt/onboard`, or put the produced `KoboRoot.tgz` in `/mnt/onboard/.kobo` This will create an `efbpad` entry in nickelmenu and koreader.
-   It will also put an `efbpad` entry in koreader's tools menu.
  - At startup efbpad (`efbpad.sh`) will turn on bluetooth and try and open the event device at `/dev/input/event3` as the keyboard.
    If it doesn't exist, then it'll wait 5 seconds for it to appear.